Colorize Black and White Images: Get Realistic Looking Results in ZPS X

 Colorize the rest as needed

 This article would be extremely long if we had to separately explain how to colorize every single part of the photo (hair, lips, eyes, flowers…).
-The basic concept is exactly the same as for colorization of skin.
+The basic concept is the same as for the colorization of skin.
 Just follow these steps:

-• Duplicate the original black and white layer
+• Duplicate the original black-and-white layer

 • Get colors from another photo for the color palette